-The ultimate goal of medicine and biomedical research is to serve humanity.
-That focus informs everything we do, from admissions to curriculum design to teaching and mentoring.
+The ultimate goal of medicine and biomedical innovation is to serve humanity.
+That focus informs everything we do, from admissions to curriculum design, to teaching and mentoring, to research and clinical care.

 Diversity in our faculty, professional staff, students and trainees has always been fundamental to our mission.
-Respect for culture and understanding diversity as part of the fabric of everyday life are essential to medicine as a profession and to the advancement of research that leads to international collaborations.
+Respect for culture and an understanding of diversity as part of the fabric of everyday life are essential to medicine as a profession and to the advancement of research that leads to local community innovation and international collaborations.

 Our medical school pioneered programs in physician and patient communication, medical humanities and professional formation, all of which have been adapted by our peers.
-Our new medical education curriculum, Foundations and Frontiers, reshapes and builds upon the best of what we've had, adding emerging areas such as population health, health informatics and the business of medicine.
-These interdisciplinary programs are enhanced by the strengths of Drexel's other schools and colleges, in public health, technology and business.
+Our medical education curriculum, Foundations and Frontiers, is designed to create physicians for the 21st century and to meet the demands of the nation's changing health care system.
+These interprofessional and interdisciplinary programs are enhanced by the strengths of Drexel's other schools and colleges, in public health, nursing and health professions, technology and business.

-Many research programs also take advantage of cross-campus expertise, with notable collaborations between our College faculty - both basic scientists and clinicians - and faculty in engineering or biomedical engineering.
-Collaborative work, like team learning, is essential to who we are as a school.
-The idea is to achieve your goals and balance at the same time.
+Many research programs also take advantage of cross-campus expertise, with notable collaborations between our College faculty - both basic scientists and clinicians - and faculty in engineering, biomedical engineering, computing and informatics.
+Collaborative work, like team learning, is essential to who we are as a medical school.
+The idea is to achieve your goals while maintaining balance.
 To learn while sharing, to learn while serving.

-Beyond the campus, we share the University's commitment to civic engagement and to serving our local and global communities.
+Beyond our campuses, we share the University's commitment to civic engagement and to serving our local and global communities.
 We were one of the first medical schools to include a service component in the curriculum.
 Beyond that, many of our students are involved in student-run Health Outreach Project clinics.
 The graduate students sponsor a fair on campus to introduce their peers to local nonprofits that are seeking volunteers.
 And in true interdisciplinary fashion, medical students and graduate students join forces several times each year to host Philadelphia high school students for sessions in gross anatomy, medical neuroscience and discussing health careers.